Study Reveals America’s Top Health Questions

 The Most Googled Health Questions

-The ease and confidentiality of turning to Google for health-related questions leave the door open for any topic to be explored, and we wanted to find out what health topics Americans were investigating most.
+The ease and confidentiality of turning to Google for health-related questions allow any topic to be explored, and we wanted to find out what health topics Americans were investigating most.

-We analyzed the most Googled health questions across the nation by the monthly search volume.
-Any search related to COVID-19 was excluded from our study so as to not make the list of top terms too monotonous.
+We analyzed the most Googled health questions nationwide by the monthly search volume.
+Any search related to COVID-19 was excluded from our study to avoid making the list of top terms too monotonous.

-We found that "flu symptoms" was the highest searched health-related question in Google with a search volume that almost doubles its runner-up "diabetes symptoms."
+We found that "flu symptoms" was the most searched health-related question in Google, with a search volume that almost doubles its runner-up, "diabetes symptoms."

-When looking at the popularity in searches from February 2022 to February 2023, we found the terms that are increasingly popular this year as well as terms that decreased in search volume since February 2022.
+When looking at the popularity of searches from February 2022 to February 2023, we found terms that have become increasingly popular this year, as well as terms that have decreased in search volume since February 2022.

 • The searches that are increasingly popular this year are: